JayTeeSF/resolutionTrainer/test/README.md

 3. Writing Test Cases:

   - Open testCases.js in the test/ directory.
   - Write test functions for each function in your source code.
-For example, if you have a function add(a, b) in myCode.js, you can write a test case like this:3.
-Writing Test Cases:
+For example, if you have a function add(a, b) in myCode.js, you can write a test case like this:

 ```
 function test_add(assert) {